meghana2002/NewsApp/README.md

-# E-news-paper
+# News App
-E newspaper website made using html , css and javascript.
-It has a translator as well which help you to change it into any language so can it is easy for you to read newspaper in your preferred language
+The news website is a web-based application created using HTML, CSS, and JavaScript.
+It is designed to provide users with the latest news and updates from around the world.
+The website features a simple and user-friendly interface that allows users to select their preferred language for reading the news.
+This feature is implemented using Google Translate API that automatically translates the content into the selected language.
+Users can choose from a wide range of languages available in the API.
+In conclusion, the E-newspaper website is a simple, yet powerful web application that provides users with the latest news and updates from around the world.
+Its language translation feature makes it easy for users to read news in their preferred language, while the simple and user-friendly interface ensures a smooth user experience.